Army veteran bikes from Maine to Florida, honors late friend’s memory

 The seat was supposed to be filled by Stokes' friend John Hunt, a blind retired Marine veteran.
 The duo planned to make the trip together, but Hunt passed away abruptly last month after a heart attack while they were training for the multi-state ride.

-Stokes wanted to fulfill his late friend’s dream by continuing the trip they had planned together.
+Stokes wanted to fulfill his late friend's dream by continuing the trip they had planned together.

+"We're continuing his mission, like we do in this U.S. military, we never give up," said Stokes.
 So when you see the empty seat, know that Hunt is riding along in spirit.

+The bike ride is in partnership with Operation Enduring Warriors.
+The organization is a veteran-founded non-profit whose mission is to honor, empower, and motivate our nation's wounded military and law enforcement veterans through physical, mental and emotional rehabilitation.

 Stokes said passing through Hampton Roads is extra special because Virginia is Hunt's home state.
 The veteran was from Richmond.